usagov/vote-gov/README.md

 #### Pushing to a target

-Once the future `vote.gov` site has been built locally by running the above command, you can push your changes up to the targeted space.
+Once you've built the future `vote.gov` site locally by running the above command, you can push your changes up to the targeted space.

 Type the following in your terminal to deploy to the `staging` space: